Minyus/causallift/README.md

 - Existing packages for Uplift Modeling assumes the dataset is from A/B Testing (a.k.a.
 Randomized Controlled Trial).
 In real-world business, however, observational datasets in which treatment (campaign) targets were not chosen randomly are more common especially in the early stage of evidence-based decision making.
-CausalLift supports observational datasets using a basic methodology in Causal Inference called "Inverse Probability Weighting" based on assumption that propensity to be treated can be inferred from the available features.
+CausalLift supports observational datasets using a basic methodology in Causal Inference called "Inverse Probability Weighting" based on the assumption that propensity to be treated can be inferred from the available features.

 - There are 2 challenges of Uplift Modeling; explainability of the model and evaluation.
 CausalLift utilizes a basic methodology of Uplift Modeling called Two Models approach (training 2 models